Pagination¶

 nextCursor if they consume the raw MCP protocol.

-One libtmux-mcp tool owns its own pagination surface because a single tmux server can carry tens of thousands of pane lines:
+One libtmux-mcp tool owns its own paging surface because a single tmux server can carry tens of thousands of pane lines:

 search_panesreadonly returns aSearchPanesResultwrapper withmatches,truncated,truncated_panes,total_panes_matched,offset, andlimit.Agents detect